copier-org/copier/docs/configuring.md

 -   **multiline**: When set to `true`, it allows multiline input.
 This is especially useful when `type` is `json` or `yaml`.

--   **when**: Condition that, if `False`, skips the question.
-If it is a boolean, it is used directly.
-If it is a str, it is converted to boolean using a parser similar to YAML, but only for boolean values.
+-   **when**: Condition that, if `false`, skips the question.
+If it is a boolean, it is used directly (although it's a bit absurd in that case).
+If it is a string, it is converted to boolean using a parser similar to YAML, but only for boolean values.
+    This is most useful when [templated](#prompt-templating).

 !!! example